-At home medical waste (produced from diabetic care) is habitually placed into curbside trash.
+At home, Los Angeles medical waste disposal (produced from diabetic care) is habitually placed into curbside trash.
 It places sanitation workers and custodial personnel at personal risk.
 Here’s what you need to know about safe diabetic sharps disposal.

 There are a numerous number of people who have to treat themselves on regular bases with needles and lancets.
 They use them to treat or test for medical conditions such as diabetes, hepatitis and multiple sclerosis.